Environmental Performance Management in PTTEP

 In 2016, PTTEP widened the scope of the energy efficiency program by conducting an energy consumption baseline study to identify significant energy-consuming activities for Zawtika project in Myanmar.
 The study results will be used to introduce new energy efficiency initiatives in the future.

-To support water resource management, PTTEP intends to reduce the volume of freshwater consumption from our operations.
-From the operating assets, PTTEP focused on and set a water reduction target for the S1 asset, which consumes a significant amount of freshwater.
+To support water resource management, PTTEP intends to reduce the volume of freshwater consumption from our operating assets.
+PTTEP focused on and set a water reduction target for the S1 asset, which consumes a significant amount of freshwater.
 We aim to reduce our freshwater intensity at S1 asset by 5 percent in 2020 based on 2013 as the base year.
-In 2017, freshwater consumption of S1 project was reduced by 46,000 m3 approx. compared to 2013 base year.
-This achievement is from improvements to the cooling system and water circulation maintenance program to significantly reduce water loss in the production process.

 PTTEP’s target is to achieve zero hazardous waste to landfill by 2020, for which we have continuously improved the management methodology each year as well as the disposal method according to the company’s waste management hierarchy.
 By focusing on the reuse, recycling and recovery of waste, PTTEP has implemented a number of trial projects and outlined their progress in the Sustainability Report.
 The volume of hazardous waste sent to landfill decreases from year to year due to technological advancements.